FinTrackhq/FinTrack/README.md

 </p>

 ## About FinTrack
-this is an accounting web application similar to SAP/1C
+This is an accounting web application similar to SAP/1C

 ## Screenshots